jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 - Retrieve **Azure Key Vault secrets** within Fabric
 - Use **Variable Libraries** and **Pipeline Parameters** to create reusable assets
 - Call the **Azure AI Content Understanding REST API** from a Fabric notebook
+- Decide when to store Fabric variables in Azure Key Vault vs Variable Libraries vs Pipeline Parameters
-- Build and publish a **Fabric Data Agent** that integrates with Power BI Copilot
+- Build and publish a **Fabric Data Agent** and integrate it with Power BI Copilot

 ---

 ## Azure Content Understanding REST API

-Below is an  `curl` syntax to call Azure AI Content Understanding Analyzer:
+First of all, we'll review how to call the Azure AI Content Understanding Analyzer I built in the previous article to extract course information from a community education catalog that's in a PDF file.
+We'll eventually call this from a Fabric notebook, but it is important to understand the parameter values needed.
+Below is an  `curl` syntax for calling the Content Understanding REST API:

 ```bash
 curl -i -X POST "{endpoint}/contentunderstanding/analyzers/{analyzerId}:analyze?api-version=2025-05-01-preview" \